brc-dd/animated-tailwindcss/README.md

 #### Configuration

-Follow the [official guide](https://tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode) to enable JIT mode (enabled in Tailwind CSS v3 by default) and then modify your `tailwind.config.js`:
+Follow the [official guide](https://tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode) to enable JIT mode (enabled in Tailwind CSS v3 by default), and then modify your `tailwind.config.js`:

 ```js
 const withAnimations = require('animated-tailwindcss');